QubitProducts/miniMerge/README.md

          --parse-only-first-comment-dependencies for performance reasons
            you may want to parse dependencies contents only for first lines
            starting in a file as a comment (it means that minimerege will
-           not go through file contents to analyse deps and only till
+           not go through file contents to analyze dependencies and only till
            comment like contents is present)
+         --add-base If this option is added and --index is used the file list index will have source base appended accordingly to where it is found.
          --help,-h Shows this text